nik786/kube-learn/ISTIO-TRAINING/traffic-management/service-entry.md

+▪ The `location` field in a `ServiceEntry` defines whether a service is inside or outside the mesh.

-  With MESH_INTERNAL setting in the location field, we say that this service is part of the mesh.
+▪ The `MESH_INTERNAL` setting indicates that the service is **part of the mesh**.

-  This value is typically used in cases when we include workloads on unmanaged infrastructure (VMs).
+▪ `MESH_INTERNAL` is typically used when including workloads running on **unmanaged infrastructure**, such as virtual machines (VMs).

-  The other value for this field, MESH_EXTERNAL, is used for external services consumed through APIs.
+▪ The other value, `MESH_EXTERNAL`, is used for **external services** consumed through public or third-party **APIs**.

-  The MESH_INTERNAL and MESH_EXTERNAL settings control how sidecars in the mesh attempt to communicate with the workload
-  including whether they’ll use Istio mutual TLS by default.
+▪ The `MESH_INTERNAL` and `MESH_EXTERNAL` settings affect how **sidecars** communicate with the workloads, including whether **Istio mutual TLS** will be used by default.

+Note: When applying Istio configurations, keep in mind that objects in the istio-system namespace act as global defaults and are applied across all namespaces.
+Namespace-specific configurations take precedence over global ones.
+This is particularly important for resources like Sidecar, where namespace-specific configurations can override global defaults.